BA371 Business Data Management — Course Syllabus

 Reitsma classes and office hours

-Labs: self-guided exercises needed to successfully complete assignments. !!!NOTE: The labs have been carefully designed to fit those assignments.
-Hence, you do yourself a BIG(!!) favor by carefully running them !!!
+Lab-like exercises: self-guided exercises needed to successfully complete assignments. !!!NOTE: The exercises have been carefully designed to fit those assignments.
+Do yourself a BIG(!!) favor by carefully running them !!!

 Class project: teams of five (5) people will each design and implement a small database project.